 Additional information regarding alarms and alarm permitting is also available by viewing the alarm permit fact sheet

 Block parties are events that include all residents in a community.
-Please complete the Block Party Registration form, the Event Coordinator Acknowledgment form, and provide a map with references as to where the block party will be held at least two weeks prior to the event.
+Please complete the Block Party Registration form, the Event Coordinator Acknowledgment form and provide a map with references to where the block party will be held at least two weeks prior to the event.
 If you have any special requests (e.g. visits from McGruff, police or fire equipment, etc.), please note this on the registration form.
-Once your block party is approved, you may contact Public Works in order to pick-up cones for your event.
+Once your block party is approved, you may contact Public Works to pick up cones for your event.